Small Market KC Royals Set to Unveil Spectacular Micro-Tron

 The club unveiled their brand new Micro-tron yesterday before a small media contingent.

-The Micro-tron is currently anchored to the back of a chair, so that the seat directly behind it, Seat 4, Row 8, Section 113 has a perfect view of the screen.
+The Micro-tron is currently anchored to the back of chair, so that the seat directly behind it, Seat 4, Row 8, Section 113 has a perfect view of the screen.
 Of course fans sitting next to or directly behind Seat 4, Row 8, Section 113 can also catch a glimpse.

 Suddenly Torrance came to the realization that the Micro-tron was nothing but a small battery-powered TV he found in his older sister Katie’s bedroom fifteen years ago.